centreon/centreon-broker/doc/installation/index.rst

 .. note::
-  If you need to change the options you used to compile your software, you might want to remove the *CMakeLists.txt* file that is in the *build* directory.
+  If you need to change the options you used to compile your software, you might want to remove the *CMakeCache.txt* file that is in the *build* directory.
 This will remove cache entries that might have been computed during the last configuration step.